-"Transhuman Hai" describes a future in which everything – even death – is optional.
+Transhuman Hai describes a future in which everything – even death – is optional.

-The scenario is as follows:
+The scenario is simple:

 Personalities would be encoded in the computer chips and sensors of an artificial body that is already ready for use.
-Your preserved brain will then be inserted into the head of the brand new, freshly cloned body, you will open your eyes and - depending on the development of humanity - see a utopian or dystopian future.
+Your preserved brain would then be inserted into the head of the brand-new, freshly cloned body, you would open your eyes and see a utopian or dystopian future.

 In »Philosophy«, the performer introduces another possible human being who does not exist: his own reflection in the surrounding mirrors.
-This ‘im- possible human‘ attempts to make the repressed individuality re-emerge through the reflection of ourselves in a mirror.
+This ‘impossible human‘ attempts to make the repressed individuality re-emerge through the reflection of ourselves in a mirror.
 Over the course of the solo’s development, the audience becomes the impossible human, confirming that both dancer and the multiple reflections of his body parts, effectively comply with the same definition: human.

-Produktion: Porson‘s Khashoggi | Unterstützt durch La Ménagerie de verre à Paris (Studiolab), Duncan Dance Research center - Athens, NRW Mittelzentrum Bonn, Maison du Portugal – André de Gouveia à Paris, Mission Culturelle du Luxembourg en France.
+Concept, Choreography: Xeni Alexandrou | Performance, choreografic cooperation: Andrea Rama | Sound: Gosla | Set design, costume: Porson‘s Khashoggi | Production: Porson‘s Khashoggi | Supported by La Ménagerie de verre à Paris (Studiolab), Duncan Dance Research Center – Athens, NRW Mittelzentrum Bonn, Maison du Portugal – André de Gouveia à Paris, Mission Culturelle du Luxembourg en France.

-concept, Choreography Andrea Rama
+concept Andrea Rama

 dramaturgy Xeni Alexandrou